 - Help mommy Cook

-The best way to make sure my kids do chores is to make sure that they can do the tasks.
+The best way to make sure my kids complete chores is to make sure they can do the tasks.
 Therefore, I picked age-appropriate duties.
 As a result, I set the kiddos up for success and myself less aggravation.
 Currently, each of my girls has aged into chores for their age group and aptitude.

 Check out WebMD for a breakdown to guide you as you assign your kids chores.